Rakancito/multilang_system/README.md

 You just need to accommodate the translations of your server and client, in addition to adding a button to change language, I was already lazy to do so.

 The system works fine, I have already tried it.

+For references I took the free system of Languages in a Turkish forum and fixed it.